open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

       ]
     }

-Figure 17B.
+Figure 18.
 A _bye_ event with a voiced farewell.

+As with the _invite_ event, the _bye_ event can be accompanied by other events as shown in Figure 18.
+In this example the agent indicates its intention to leave the conversation and voices a farewell as it does so.

 ### 1.17 requestManifest Event